What is the Secondary Memory? Definition, Examples, Purpose, Quick Overview

 Published: 2 Feb 2025

 Secondary memory is a storage device that retains data indefinitely, even when the computer is powered off.
 It includes hard drives (HDDs, SSDs), USBs, CDs, and cloud storage.
-Unlike primary memory (RAM), it offers large storage capacity but works slower.
+Unlike primary memory (RAM), it offers a large storage capacity but works more slowly.

 Here are some examples of secondary memory: